holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/Boostrapping-control-plane-and-nodes.md

     rolebinding.rbac.authorization.k8s.io/weave-net created
     daemonset.apps/weave-net created

->Before installing `Weave Net`, you should make sure the following ports are not blocked by your firewall: `TCP 6783` and `UDP 6783/6784`.
-For more details, see the [FAQ](https://www.weave.works/docs/net/latest/faq/#ports).

 Take care that your Pod network must not overlap with any of the machine networks.
 If you define a `CIDR block` during `kubeadm init` with `--pod-network-cidr`, insert parameter `IPALLOC_RANGE` in `Weaver network plugin's YAML`.
 Run this command on control plane `kubemaster`: